axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/global-search-result.rst

    .. note:: It is recommended that lazy loading or pagination should be
     applied for custom tabs to have a good performance.

-5. Use `Axon.ivy HtmlOverride wizard <https://developer.axonivy.com/doc/9.1/designer-guide/how-to/overrides.html?#override-new-wizard>`_ to override ``SearchResults`` HTML dialog.
+5. Use `Axon Ivy HtmlOverride wizard <https://developer.axonivy.com/doc/9.1/designer-guide/how-to/overrides.html?#override-new-wizard>`_ to override ``SearchResults`` HTML dialog.

    In dataclass, change the ``dataModel`` to the above one, and in logic, also cast it.